NearNodeFlash/nnf-deploy/tools/crd-bumper/README.md

 unserve.py -r $REPO --spoke-ver v1alpha1
 ```

-The repository with its new API will be found under a directory named `workingspace/lustre-fs-operator`.
+The repository with its adjusted API will be found under a directory named `workingspace/lustre-fs-operator`.

 The new `api-v1alpha1-unserve` branch will have a commit containing the adjusted API and adjusted code.
 This commit message will have **ACTION** comments describing something that must be manually verified, and possibly adjusted, before the tests will succeed.